-In addition, \citet{2013MNRAS.428.3306W} mention quenching as being a function of stellar mass mostly far away from the cluster.
-Close by the host mass seems more important \citep[see also][]{2012MNRAS.424..232W}.
-One simulated cluster does not allow us to verify thoroughly these affirmations, still it seems that indeed the further away from the cluster galaxies are, the more distinguishable their quenched fractions are given their stellar mass.
+In addition, according to \citet{2013MNRAS.428.3306W}, quenching is a function of stellar mass mostly far from the cluster.
+Close by, the host mass seems more important \citep[see also][]{2012MNRAS.424..232W}.
+One simulated cluster does not allow us to thoroughly verify this; however, it does seem that the farther away from the cluster galaxies are, the more distinguishable their quenched fractions are given their stellar mass.
 Regardless, this trend is consistent with quenching being also nurtured by the environmental density rather than being purely natural.
-Phenomena like shock heating, strangulation, tidal stripping and ram-pressure stripping most certainly come into play still differently according to the galaxy stellar mass (see also our discussion in the core of the paper).
-It will be interesting to study more thoroughly in the future at which level and to which amount these different mechanisms happen.
+Phenomena such as shock heating, strangulation, tidal stripping, and ram-pressure stripping most certainly come into play still differently according to the galaxy stellar mass (see also our discussion in the core of the paper).
+It will be interesting to study more thoroughly in the future at what level and to what amount these different mechanisms happen.